payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/app_configuration.rst

 2. Enter the BIG-IP device credentials.
    - 198.18.128.130 (admin/admin)

+   |

    .. image:: ./_static/login_screen.png

-   ..

-3. The newly-added device is displayed under the left menu bar.

-   - If the device is standalone, it is visible under :guilabel:`Standalone BIG-IP Devices`. **(Option we will be using in this lab)**

-   - If the device is part of a highly-available (HA) pair, the F5 ACI ServiceCenter prompts for a cluster name.
-After you enter a cluster name, the device and its peer are added under the cluster name on the left menu bar.
-The peer device is in a logged-out state and you must log in to it separately.
+   |

-4. Log in to the BIG-IP device.
-The device hostname, redundancy state, and config sync state are displayed at the top of the page, along with three tabs: Visibility, L2-L3 Stitching, and L4-L7 Configuration.
+3. Log in to the BIG-IP device.
+The device hostname, redundancy state, and config sync state are displayed at the top of the page, along with three tabs: Visibility, L2-L3 Stitching, and L4-L7 App Services.

+   |

    .. image:: ./_static/login_screen1.png

-   ..
+   |

 Configure the network on BIG-IP
 -------------------------------